The Best Pegboard Systems To Organize Your Garage

 Similar to Wall-Control’s peghooks, Flex-Lock peghooks lock in place.
 But what I like about these is that they’re so low-profile that they eliminate the need to mount spacers between your pegboard and the wall.

 If you want to (inexpensively) install a large section of pegboard, I recommend opting for WallPeg’s plastic pegboard.
-You’ll still get great-looking pegboard, locking peghooks, and various accessories, bins, and shelves.
+You’ll still get great-looking pegboard, locking peghooks, accessories, bins, and shelves.

 There are some excellent pegboard starter kits at the $100 price point.
-Yet, my favorite is the Wall Control Utility Tool Storage Kit
+Yet, the best value is the Wall Control Utility Tool Storage Kit.

-It’s a two-panel metal pegboard kit that lists for under $100, but I’ve seen it on sale for around $85 occasionally.
+It’s a two-panel metal pegboard kit that lists for under $100, but I’ve occasionally seen it on sale for around $85.

 The Metal Pegboard Utility Tool Storage Organizer Kit Includes: